Managing Food Allergy and Intolerances

 - Concessions – Heidi Heimdal hheimdal@ewu.edu

-- Dining Services Business Office – Mitch Shaffer mshaffe2@ewu.edu
+- Eagle Services – Mitch Shaffer mshaffe2@ewu.edu

 - Director of Dining Services – Paul Kile pkile@ewu.edu